-Apparently some Australian backpacker had decided to climb into the poor Korean's bed in her sleep and mistake it for a toilet.
+Apparently some sleepwalking Australian backpacker had wandered into the poor Korean's bed and mistaken it for a toilet.
 At least that's what I understood from the broken English and the puddle of piss dripping from the mattress.

 One of the hostel's cardinal rules is that there can only be one person per bed.
 It doesn't matter how many Jägerbombs you've downed, you are never allowed to have sex in the room.
-Simply as a matter of respect for the other people you are sharing your glorified toilet of a room with.
+This is simply a matter of respect for the other people you are sharing your glorified toilet of a room with.
 But I suppose that rules are made to be broken.

 To be fair, the sex isn't restricted to the rooms.
-Showers, toilets, the top floor landing – anywhere without a camera seems to be fair game.
+Showers, toilets, the top floor landing—anywhere without a camera is fair game.
 I'm actually still trying to figure out how all the guests seem to know about the bloody top floor landing.

-It isn't at all uncommon for horny tourists to try it on with the staff, either.
-For instance, one night, our security guard – a gentle, Cuban man named Miguel – was doing the rounds when he heard a strange noise coming from the toilet.
-Doing his job, he went to check out what was going on.
-When he turned the corner, he saw a Canadian girl taking a piss with the door wide open.
-Miguel got a proper shock but the girl certainly didn't – she simply spread her legs wide open and gestured for him to come in and join.
+It isn't at all uncommon for horny tourists to hit on the staff, either.
+One night, our security guard—a gentle, Cuban man named Miguel—was doing the rounds when he heard a strange noise coming from the toilet.
+When he went to investigate he saw a Canadian girl taking a piss with the door wide open.
+Miguel got a proper shock but the girl certainly didn't—she simply spread her legs and gestured for him to come in and join.
 As flattered as the poor man was, he decided it'd probably be less than professional and declined.

 The first floor has this area that's more or less dead after midnight.
 We went there and got down to business.
 Once we were done, I figured I'd go get us some tissues to clean up with but I forgot to put any clothes on.
-Halfway down the hall, my creeping about triggered the motion sensors and all of a sudden I was stood bare naked in front of the building's CCTV system.
-Luckily, nobody ever actually checks the cameras, but I learned an important lesson that night: Big brother is always watching you.
+Halfway down the hall I triggered the motion sensors and all of a sudden I was standing ass naked in front of the building's CCTV system.
+Luckily, nobody ever actually checks those cameras.

 THE MOTLEY CRUE OF CHARACTERS